Combustion Optimisation & Safeguard Framework Alignment in Mining Operations

 Carbon Footprint Transparency

-An ISO 14067-compliant carbon footprint assessment has been completed by Carbon Halo to quantify the cradle-to-gate embodied emissions of FTC Decarbonizer.
+An ISO 14067-compliant carbon footprint assessment has been completed to quantify the cradle-to-gate embodied emissions of FTC Decarbonizer.

 This enables transparent lifecycle carbon accounting when evaluating net operational impact.